 Sofar Ocean's global network of Spotters makes direct, real-time observations of ocean conditions in the path of these storms as they develop.
 This ground truth data, significant wave height and barometric pressure recorded directly from the ocean surface, enhances Sofar's own marine weather forecasting and supports maritime operators, coastal communities, and government agencies working to understand, predict, and prepare for the high sea states these storms generate.

-This page will track Spotter observations across the 2026 El Niño storm season as they occur.
+This page will track Spotter observations and real-time insights across the 2026 El Niño storm season as they occur.

 Since last Thursday, Typhoon Bavi has intensified from tropical storm to Category 5 "super typhoon" as it tracks through the West Pacific, amid an intensifying El Niño season.
 Guam, Rota, Tinian, and Saipan were placed under typhoon warnings over the weekend as sustained winds climbed to 282 km/h.